When I tried to convert Google Chat Bot responses to rich text, I ended up having to deal with the HTML restrictions of Cards V2

 Conversion Engine Implementation: mistune Custom Renderer

-I chose mistune 3.x for the conversion engine. mistune allows complete customization of rendering simply by subclassing HTMLRenderer, making it perfect for this requirement of "converting to restricted HTML subset rather than standard HTML."
+I adopted mistune 3.x for the conversion engine.
+With mistune, you can fully customize rendering simply by subclassing HTMLRenderer, which was a perfect fit for the requirement of "converting to a restricted HTML subset rather than standard HTML."

 Tag Mapping

-First, map each Markdown element to a Cards V2 compatible tag.
+First, map each Markdown element to Cards V2-compatible tags.

 class _ChatHTMLRenderer(mistune.HTMLRenderer):